astrofrog/Astropy4MPIK/types.rst

     a.__format__        a.__init__          a.__reduce_ex__     a.__subclasshook__  a.sort

-For the most part you can ignore all the ones that begin with ``__`` since they are generally are internal methods that are not called directly.
+For the most part you can ignore all the ones that begin with ``__`` since they are generally internal methods that are not called directly.
 At the end you see useful looking functions like ``append`` or ``sort`` which you can get help for and use::